 The topic of the future of work in a post-pandemic world remains relevant to all workers, from entry-level employees to senior leaders.
 We posted this question to our colleague Benjamin Tarmann from Vienna, Austria.
 Benjamin is passionate about travel and technology and loves to cook for friends and family.
 Here at Flex, he focuses on Engineering, IT, and Finance related roles in EMS, Medical, Automotive, and Sustainable Energy Technology.

-“For us at Flex, one of the most important topics is to keep everyone safe, so we encouraged those who could do their work from home to switch to a home-office environment.
-For roles requiring a physical presence in the office, we provided masks, reorganized the offices to keep the required distance and made sure that all spaces were disinfected regularly.
+“For us at Flex, during the pandemic, one of the most important topics was keeping everyone safe, so we encouraged those who could do their work from home to switch to a home-office environment.
+For roles requiring a physical presence in the office, we provided masks, reorganized the offices to keep the required distance, and made sure that all spaces were disinfected regularly.

 Do you have internship programs?

 The enrollment procedure is different based on local laws and regulations, but we do post them on our careers site as co-op or intern so any college student can apply.
-In the U.S., a candidate can learn more about our internship opportunities from national conferences, such as the NSBE Virtual Career Fair or Women in Manufacturing, where we connect with talent looking for a dynamic career in the manufacturing industry.”
+In the U.S., a candidate can learn more about our internship opportunities from national conferences, such as the NSBE Virtual Career Fair or Women in Manufacturing, where we connect with talent looking for a dynamic career in the manufacturing industry.

-“Typically, technical discussion and behavioral-based questions are primarily used to assess candidates on skill, knowledge and attributes.
+“Typically, technical discussion and behavioral-based questions are primarily used to assess candidates on skill, knowledge, and attributes.
 However, value and culture fit are equally important and, in some cases, can help in making the final hiring decisions.

-“A behavioral interview deals with past experiences.
-Situational interview types of questions are designed to draw out the analytical and problem-solving skills and how a candidate might handle problems with short notice and minimal preparation.
+A behavioral interview deals with past experiences.
+Situational interview types of questions are designed to draw out analytical and problem-solving skills and how a candidate might handle problems with short notice and minimal preparation.
 Value and culture fit questions can be framed and gauged by the interviewers with the combination of both behavioral and situational interview questions.”